ChrisGunning/Airtable-Notes/template.md

 **Creating/Changing BOM templates**
 - Unlike smartsheet, the templates when creating the BOM function differently.
 Information found above in "Changes" section.

+**BOM Export**
+- An additional view has been in added in the worksheets which allows for easy export of the BOM.
+This export however is far from perfect and has to be edited in excel significantly.
+In order to export a view, you must "Download CSV" which is found in the view's options.

 ## Improvements:
 This section serves to highlight what can be expanded on the airtable database.